 But Mexicans have stayed true to embracing their history of spicy food, using chile as an integral part of many of their dishes after Mexican independence from Spain.

 Nearly all of today’s American food, on the other hand, like apple pie, hot dog, hamburgers, pizza, tacos, chocolate, steak, potato salad, and much more, originated in other countries.

 This includes the ingredients and recipes used to prepare these meals which were introduced to the American shores by colonists, settlers, and immigrants.

-Both Mexican and American foods are prepared with ingredients commonly found locally.
+However, Mexican and American foods share a lot in common and it’s much easier to find these similarities than the differences.
+They both are prepared with ingredients commonly found locally.

 American food uses a wide variety of ingredients since its origin is from different countries while Mexican food is usually prepared using avocado, chili peppers, corn, and other fresh herbs and ingredients that are available in Mexico.

 Mexican food is generally the result of many years as a Spanish colony, hence, the profound Spanish influence in their cuisine.

 But even though many recipes are adapted from Spanish dishes, Mexican food is made with ingredients that are widely available in their country.